shbov/oko-ui/README.md

 - Automated deployment with upgrade script
 - SSL security with Certbot
 - Nginx for reverse proxy and caching

+## Docker and Nginx Setup

+The application uses a multi-stage Docker build to compile the Vite application and serve it using Nginx.
+The `docker-compose.yml` file orchestrates the deployment, exposing port 3000 for the web server.
+Nginx is configured to handle API requests and serve static files efficiently.

 ## License